rollup/rollup/docs/999-big-list-of-options.md

 `sourcemapFile` is not required if `output` is specified, in which case an output filename will be inferred by adding ".map"  to the output filename for the bundle.

 #### output.sourcemapPathTransform
-Type: `(sourcePath: string) => string`
+Type: `(relativeSourcePath: string, sourcemapPath: string) => string`

-A transformation to apply to each path in a sourcemap.
-For instance the following will change all paths to be relative to the `src` directory.
+A transformation to apply to each path in a sourcemap. `relativeSourcePath` is a relative path from the generated `.map` file to the corresponding source file while `sourcemapPath` is the fully resolved path of the generated sourcemap file.

 ```js
 import path from 'path';